 Link Whisper is a WordPress Plugin that helps you create internal links between articles on your site.
-Linking within stories and blog posts improves the SEO of your website, as well as making it easier for visitors to navigate around the site.
+Linking within stories and blog posts improves the SEO of your website, as well as makes it easier for visitors to navigate around the site.
 You can generate traffic to your site with better SEO as a result of internal linking.

 The Link Whisper plugin also has many other features such as Link Tracking and Link Scoring, which can help you figure out what content on your website is more popular than others.

 Link Whisper can help a site improve SEO and navigation because Link Whisper uses keywords to create links between related articles.
-Linking within stories and blog posts improves the SEO of your website, as well as making it easier for visitors to navigate around the site.
+Linking within stories and blog posts improves the SEO of your website, as well as makes it easier for visitors to navigate around the site.

 Link Whisper also has many other features such as Link Tracking and Link Scoring, which can help you figure out what content on your website is more popular than others.